ibexa/documentation-user/docs/commerce/discounts/work_with_discounts.md

     - search for a discount by typing in a part of its name or identifier in the search field
     - filter discounts by selecting one or more of the following filters:
-        - Applicability: catalog or cart products
+        - **Discount type**: applicable to catalog or cart products
-        - Availability: active, inactive or disabled
+        - **Status**: active, inactive or disabled
-        - Creation date range: start and end of date range within which the discount was created
+        - **Created**: start and end of date range within which the discount was created
-        - Validity dates range: start and end of date range within which the discount is in force
+        - **Validity period**: start and end of date range within which the discount is in force

     ![Discount filters](discount_filters.png)